-This topic includes descriptions of [ALPHA] and [BETA] features.
+1.25 ISO C library implementation definition Note This topic includes descriptions of [ALPHA] features.
 See Support level definitions on page 1-15.
 The following sections describe the limitations of the Standard C++ library in Arm Compiler 6.

-Support for C++11

-Arm Compiler 6 C++ libraries support the majority of C++11.
-Thread support, <thread>, as well as other concurrency features, are [ALPHA] supported.
+Support for C++11 Arm Compiler 6 C++ libraries support the majority of C++11.
+Thread support, <thread>, as well as other concurrency features, are [ALPHA] supported.</thread> Support for exceptions Arm Compiler 6 supports: C++ libraries with exceptions.
+C++ libraries without exceptions.

-Support for C++14 [BETA]

-C++14 is [BETA] supported in Arm Compiler 6.
-Thread support, <thread>, as well as other concurrency features, are [ALPHA] supported.

-Support for exceptions

-Arm Compiler 6 supports:

-- C++ libraries with exceptions. - C++ libraries without exceptions.
 These libraries are compiled with the -fno-exceptions option.
 Linking objects that have been compiled with -fno-exceptions automatically selects the libraries without exceptions.
-You can use the linker option --no_exceptions to diagnose whether the objects being linked contain exceptions.

-- By default, C++ sources are compiled with exceptions support.
-You can use the -fno-exceptions option to disable exceptions support. - By default, C sources are compiled without exceptions support.
-You can use the -fexceptions option to enable exceptions support. - If an exception propagates into a function that has been compiled without exceptions support, then the program terminates. - If the C++ libraries built without exception support is put in an error state, then an exception is not thrown, but the program behavior is undefined.

-Support for Array Construction and Delete helper functions

-Arm Compiler 6 is not compatible with C++ objects from other compilers that use Array Construction and Delete helper functions.

-Support for Atomic [ALPHA]

-Arm Compiler 6 provides access to the Atomic operations library <atomic> as an [ALPHA] feature.

-Arm Compiler 6 does not provide an implementation of libatomic.
-You must either provide an implementation of libatomic or only use the atomic operation library for types for which the hardware can provide synchronization primitives.
+You can use the linker optionno_exceptions to diagnose whether the objects being linked contain exceptions.
+Note By default, C++ sources are compiled with exceptions support.
+You can use the -fno-exceptions option to disable exceptions support.
+By default, C sources are compiled without exceptions support.
+You can use the -fexceptions option to enable exceptions support.
+If an exception propagates into a function that has been compiled without exceptions support, then the program terminates.
+If the C++ libraries built without exception support is put in an error state, then an exception is not the program to the program terminates. thrown, but the program behavior is undefined.
+Support for Array Construction and Delete helper functions Arm Compiler 6 is not compatible with C++ objects from other compilers that use Array Construction and Delete helper functions.
+Support for Atomic [ALPHA] Arm Compiler 6 provides access to the Atomic operations library <atomic> as an [ALPHA] feature.</atomic> Arm Compiler 6 does not provide an implementation of Libatomic.
+You must either provide an Arm Compiler o does not provide an implementation of Tipatomic You must either provide an implementation of libatomic or only use the atomic operation library for types for which the hardware can provide synchronization primitives.